PTS (vehicle)

-Introduced in 1965, it is large, with a substantial payload of 10 tons, two to four times the capacity of the BAV 485, and better cross-country performance, at the cost of somewhat higher purchase costs because it is tracked.
-The most common model is the improved PTS-M that is powered by a 350 hp diesel engine.
+Development

+The PTS was introduced in 1965, to replace the earlier K-61 (GPT).
+Improvements over its predecessor includes a higher water-speed and being capable of carrying 10000 kg on land for 3 km before entering the water.

+The PTS and PTS-M are both based on the T-55 main battle tank chassis, while the PTS-2 is based on the MT-T tracked transport vehicle, which uses some components of the T-64 MBT.
+The PTS-2 also uses a V-64-4 diesel engine derived from the T-72 MBT engine.
+The driving cab of the three models provide the crew with NBC protection.

 Description

 The PTS has a boxy, open watertight hull, with six road wheels per side, front drive sprocket, rear idler sprocket, and no return rollers.
 Like the BAV 485, and unlike the DUKW, it has a rear loading ramp.
 The crew is seated at the front, leaving the rear of the vehicle open for a vehicle, which can be driven (or backed) in, rather than lifted over the side.
-To aid in facilitating this, the engine is under the floor.
+The engine is under the floor.
 Propulsion in water is by means of twin propellers, in tunnels to protect them from damage during land operations.
+Two rudders at the rear of the vehicle provide steering on water.
+The crew enter the cab via two circular hatches on the roof.
+The cargo area can be covered by bows and a tarpaulin cover and was sometimes used as an ambulance.

 The PTS-M also has a companion vehicle, the PKP, a boat-like amphibious two-wheeled trailer, with fold-out sponsons providing stability on water; the combination allows the PTS-M to accommodate an artillery tractor, field gun (up to medium caliber), its crew, and a quantity of ammunition, all in one load.
+According to Foss and Gander, a 122 mm howitzer is carried on the trailer, while the prime mover (such as the Ural-375D truck) is carried on the PTS-M itself.

+Standard equipment of the PTS and PTS-M includes infrared night vision equipment, intercom, radios, and a searchlight mounted on the top of the cab.
+A special kit allows both vehicles to operate in the sea with wave heights up to 1.25 m.
+While the PTS-2 can be optionally fitted with a multipurpose shovel, dozer blade, water-jet, air conditioning equipment, radio locator, and navigation systems.